 Understanding Intention in Exercise

 In addition to considering which type of fitness is developed by a specific exercise, it may also be helpful to clarify the therapeutic intention of a prescribed movement.
-Improving a patients aerobic fitness through jogging might be a good goal for a clinician interested in preventing coronary artery disease, but that patient may be more motivated by dancing for recreation.
-As prescribers, recognizing and articulating the various reasons why we are recommending exercise can help to create appropriate specificity in our recommendations and personalizes care.
-Focusing on the patients intentions for a given exercise might bring us closer to supporting their desired behavioral change.
+Improving a patients aerobic fitness through jogging might be a good goal for a clinician interested in preventing coronary artery disease, but the patient may be more motivated by dancing for recreation.
+Focusing on the patient’s intentions for a given exercise might bring us closer to supporting their desired behavioral change.
+To do so, clinicians need to be aware of multiple ways to prescribe an intended type of exercise and to adjust these recommendations based on a patient’s goals and abilities.
+Finally, providers must have a basic understanding of different conditions for which specific fitness strategies may be beneficial.
 The following section lists common reasons for promoting physical activity.

 COMMON REASONS FOR PROMOTING PHYSICAL ACTIVITY